vemana/vemana.github.io/_posts/2001-01-01-abiyz-intro.md

 ---
 layout: post
 title: "How to think about programs & programming?
-Inspiration from age old tools like arithmetic."
+ABIYZ: inspired by age old tools like arithmetic."
 date: 2023-11-19 15:00:00
-description:
+description: "A deep introspection of how we use arithmetic reveals a powerful pattern for programming."
 tags: software-abiyz
 categories: software-engineering
 featured: true